romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the role of approval gates in GitHub Actions workflows?
+Q: What is the role of approval gates in GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **To introduce manual approval steps in the workflow, allowing stakeholders to review and approve changes before they proceed**